oleg-nykolyn/xyz/README.md

 XYZ operates as a monolithic system, functioning as a gateway to confidential metadata linked with identifiable entities on EVM-compatible blockchains.

-Employing signed nonces, it verifies MetaMask wallet signatures, facilitating the issuance of a JSON Web Token (JWT) used for secured actions within protected routes.

 ## Installation

 To install XYZ and its dependencies, use the following command: